 Development of the Montgomery 2045 LRTP included a review of safety data obtained from the Center for Advanced Public Safety's (CAPS) Critical Analysis Reporting Environment (CARE) database.
-County-wide crash data for Autauga, Elmore, and Montgomery counties for years 2018-2019 issummarized in Tables 3.23 and 3.24.
+County-wide crash data for Autauga, Elmore, and Montgomery counties for years 2018-2019 issummarized in Tables 3.23 and 3.24, blanks indicate that those roadway configurations did not exist in the Montgomery MPO area.